 Children And Teen Activities

-Kids are fully considered participants at Latitude.
+Kids are fully considered participants at Latitude Festival.
 There are festival areas dedicated to children’s shows and activities, a fun fair, and even a teen zone for the 12+ fans.
 My daughter especially enjoyed visiting the Enchanted Garden to craft her own claymation character with help from an Aardman animator.

 Kids area activities run from 10am-6pm and include everything from storytelling to art creation to an earthworm science walk.
 There is something to inspire every interest here.